rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 To use the test sets, first extract sentences for evaluation, then score the extracted sentences and evaluate using the script provided (details below).

+The extracted sentences can be found in the `extracted/` folders of each dataset, so you do not need to rerun the process.
+However, be aware that your MT model should not be trained on the same data as used for testing.
+See `{OpenSubs,UN-corpus}/docids.selected` for the list of documents included in the test sets.

 ### Extract sentences for evaluation

 1. Prepare dataset documents (either OpenSubtitles2018 or UN corpus)